sayedbaharun/aura/AURA_MASTER_DOCUMENTATION.md

 ## 📋 Overview

-Aura is an AI-powered personal assistant that manages your calendar through natural conversation via Telegram.
-Built on cutting-edge AI and calendar technologies, Aura transforms calendar management from a chore into a conversation.
+Aura is an AI-powered personal assistant that manages your calendar and email through natural conversation via Telegram.
+Built on cutting-edge AI, calendar, and email technologies, Aura transforms calendar management and email intelligence from chores into conversations.

+**Primary Use Cases:**
-**Primary Use Case:** Calendar Management & Scheduling
+- Calendar Management & Scheduling
+- Email Intelligence & Management
+- Meeting Request Extraction

 **Platform:** Telegram (with optional WhatsApp support)
 **Authorized User:** Chat ID 7964798688